baguette/baguette.github.com/_posts/2011-01-14-changing-jedit-eol-markers.markdown

 ![jEdit with modified EOL markers](../../../images/jedit.png "jEdit")

 First, some background on JAR and class files.
-A JAR file is simply a ZIP file with a `.jar` extension.
+A JAR file is simply a ZIP file with a `.jar` extension, inside of which is a hierarchy of class files.
 A `class` file is a binary file with a particular structure that includes, among other things, the constant pool and the bytecode itself.
 The constant pool consists of an array of any literal data that appeared in the source code.
 Each constant in the pool is prefixed with